Koha-Community/kohadocs/source/opac.rst

     **Important**

-    To use custom RSS feeds you need to turn on the :ref:`RSS cron job <rss-feeds-label>`.
+    To use custom RSS feeds you need to turn on the :ref:`RSS cron job <cron-rss-feeds-label>`.

 .. _opac-self-registration-label: